tfuji/claude-science-skills/README.md

-# Claude Science skills for the NIG supercomputer (DDBJ)
+# Claude Science skills for the NIG supercomputer

 Skills that teach [Claude Science](https://www.anthropic.com/) how to run work on the **NIG supercomputer** operated by DDBJ at the National Institute of